ToQuyenPhan/styled-and-compound-components/README.md

 * [Contact](#contact)

 ## General Information
-- This project was a simple designed footer with styled & compund components I created white learning React.
+- This project was a simple designed footer with styled & compund components I created while learning React.

 ## Technologies Used
 - React - version 18.2.